bandprotocol/bandpress/docs/tcd.md

 ### Voting for Data Provider

 Community members can vote for a data provider by sending `vote` transaction to the TCD smart contract.
-The stake token gets added to the stake pool, and the voter receives **ownership share** propotionally.
+The staked token gets added to the stake pool, and the voter receives **ownership share** proportionately.

 ```javascript
 await tcdClient